Rio de Janeiro: Ethnic groups

 The 2022 census revealed the following numbers: White Brazilian (45.4% or 2,821,619); Mixed (38.7% or 2,403,895); Black (15.6% or 968,428); Asian (10,514 or 0.2%); Indigenous (6,531 or 0.1%).
 The population of Rio de Janeiro was 53.2% female and 46.8% male.

-The black community was formed by residents whose ancestors had been trafficked into slavery, mostly from Angola and Mozambique, as well by people of Angolan, Mozambican and West African descent who moved to Rio from other parts of Brazil.
-Nearly half of the city's population is by phenotype mixed or black.
+The black community was formed by residents whose ancestors had been trafficked into slavery, mostly from Angola and Mozambique, as well as by people of Angolan, Mozambican and West African descent who moved to Rio from other parts of Brazil.
+Nearly half of the city's population is of mixed or black phenotype.
 White in Brazil is defined more by having a European-looking phenotype rather than ancestry, and two full siblings can be of different "racial" categories in a skin color and phenotype continuum from pálido (branco) or fair-skinned, through branco moreno or swarthy Caucasian, mestiço claro or lighter skinned multiracial, pardo (mixed race) to negro or black.
 Pardo, for example, in popular usage includes those who are caboclos (mestizos), mulatos (mulattoes), cafuzos (zambos), juçaras (archaic term for tri-racials) and westernized Amerindians (which are called caboclos as well), being more of a skin color rather than a racial group in particular.

 Immigration and migration

 Different ethnic groups contributed to the formation of the population of Rio de Janeiro.
 Before European colonization, there were at least seven different indigenous peoples speaking 20 languages in the region.
-A part of them joined the Portuguese and the other the French.
-Those who joined the French were then exterminated by the Portuguese, while the other part was assimilated.
+Some of them joined the Portuguese and the other the French.
+The Portuguese then exterminated those who joined the French, while the other part was assimilated.

 Rio de Janeiro is home to the largest Portuguese population outside of Lisbon in Portugal.
 After independence from Portugal, Rio de Janeiro became a destination for hundreds of thousands of immigrants from Portugal, mainly in the early 20th century.
 The immigrants were mostly poor peasants who subsequently found prosperity in Rio as city workers and small traders.